-Relayer: Isomorphic layoutsRelayer enables musicians who play the AXiS-49, the QWERTY computer keyboard, or the Thummer, to play in a wide variety of isomorphic note layouts and tunings using either a Dynamic Tonality synth or a standard multitimbral synth.
+Relayer: Isomorphic layoutsRelayer enables musicians who play the AXiS-49, the QWERTY computer keyboard, the Thummer, or any MIDI controller, to play in a wide variety of isomorphic note layouts and tunings using either a Dynamic Tonality synth or a standard multitimbral synth.

 When an MOS scale and tuning is chosen (as a preset), Relayer automatically:

 - Provides an isomorphic Adjacent Predominant Seconds (APS) note layout in which the scale's most numerous seconds are adjacent and run along rows.
 The less numerous scale steps are gven by a "carriage return" to the start of the next row above.

 - Retunes a multitimbral synth using pitch bend or, if connected to Dynamic Tonality synth like 2032, it will automatically set the tuning to the right value.
 The tuning is specified by entering a value for the period (pseudo-octave) and generator (pseudo-fifth).

 - Allows the note layout, independently for each of two input devices, to be reflected left-right and rotated in 60 degree increments, and transposed by periods and generators.

 Each MOS scale is illustrated in a graphic (see above):

 - The vertical height of each hexagon corresponds to its approximate pitch.
 Each octave is colored with alternating shades.
 This makes it easy to see how to finger the scale.